2retooz270703/Liber-Primus-27x27-Map-3-Rune-Nodes-Totient-Decryption/README.md

 7 → F₇ = 13 → F₁₃ = 233
 ```

-These links connect several different parts of the result at once: the length of the recovered sentence, its Gematria Primus sum (index 0-based), the word COLD, the prime-number relation, the column geometry of the route, the central NG rune, and the Fibonacci sequence.
-The fact that all of these independent structures point back to the same plaintext is what makes the result look highly non-arbitrary.
+These connections tie together the plaintext length, its Gematria Primus values, the word COLD, the route through the grid, the central NG rune, and the Fibonacci pattern.
+Since all of them point back to the same recovered sentence, the result is difficult to explain as an arbitrary coincidence.

-> These relationships were found **after the plaintext had already been recovered**.
-They were not used to produce it, so I treat them as independent numerical support for the result.
+> These relationships are **not used to choose the plaintext**.
+They appear around a plaintext already produced by the route, so I treat them as a numerical consistency check rather than part of the decryption rule.

 ---